NichAttGH/Research-Track-2/README.md

         # Update the robot position plot
         self.ln.set_data(self.x_data, self.y_data)

+        # With this, we can delete the goal marker into the plot
         if goal is not None:
             self.goal_ln.set_data(goal.target_pose.pose.position.x, goal.target_pose.pose.position.y)
         else:
             self.goal_ln.set_data([], [])
         return self.ln, self.goal_ln

+# Animation class used to plot the number of goals reached and canceled into a bar chart
 class GoalsVisualizer:
     def __init__(self):
         # Initialize the figure and axis